 If the first chapter or so in Genesis was a nice story and not true, why would God want to start His ‘God breathed’ book with that?

 Why do I say that the Bible is God breathed?

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”2 Timothy 3:16-17

 Surely if everything evolved into more and more complex creatures, then He would want to say that.

-Why would He describe in detail something that was not true – Him creating things instantaneously out of nothing?
+Why would God want to describe in detail something that was not true – Him creating things instantaneously out of nothing?

 Is the Creation story in Genesis a parable?